FaresX/QInsControl.jl/docs/src/Workflow.md

 Similar to SweepBlock but for a settable quantity (a sweepable quantity is also a settable quantity).
 One can input a string or a number dependent on the unit.
 When unit type is none, it only supports a string input and a "$" symbol is able to be used to interpolate like in julia.
+Moreover, middle click at region of set value will open an optional values list for convenience.

 ### ReadingBlock
 ![image](assets/ReadingBlock.png)

 *Index* is used to split the data by ",".
 When data do not include delimiter, leave it blank. *mark* is used to name the recorded data.
-When data format includes delimiter, one can use "," to seperate multiple marks.
+When data format includes delimiter, one can use "," to seperate multiple marks which is also unnecessary.

 ### LogBlock
 ![image](assets/LogBlock.png)